KiyotoKirkpatrick/Gamez-Unleashed/README.txt

-This Repository contains scripts used for price comparison
+This Repository contains scripts used for price comparison and image manipulation